Tyler Johnson (ice hockey): Tampa Bay Lightning (2013–2021)

-The following season, 2014–15, Johnson followed up his breakout season in the NHL by scoring 29 goals and 43 assists for a total of 72 points in 77 games with the Lightning, finishing 15th overall in points in the League.
-He also finished third in the NHL in plus-minus rating of +33 for the season, also being chosen for the 2014–15 NHL All-Star Game.
+The following season, 2014–15, Johnson followed up his breakout season in the NHL by scoring 29 goals and 43 assists for a total of 72 points in 77 games with the Lightning, finishing 15th overall in points in the NHL and playing on the second line with Nikita Kucherov and Ondřej Palát which was called "The Triplets" line by Lightning head coach Jon Cooper and the media.
+He also finished third in the NHL in plus-minus rating of plus-33 for the season, also being chosen for the 2014–15 NHL All-Star Game.
 On April 27, 2015, during the 2015 Stanley Cup playoffs, Johnson became the first player in Lightning history to record three multi-goal games in a single playoff series.
 He also tied Ruslan Fedotenko for the Lightning single series goals record, with six.
-On May 20, 2015, Johnson tied Ruslan Fedotenko for most post-season goals in Lightning history.
+On May 20, 2015, Johnson tied Fedotenko for most playoff goals in Lightning history.
 On May 18, Johnson became the first Lightning player to score a hat-trick in the playoffs, as well as the first to score a short-handed and power play goal in a single playoff period.
 He also set the Lightning multi-goal game record for the playoffs with his fourth of the 2015 playoffs.
 On June 6, Johnson scored his 13th goal of the playoffs, the highest output in a single playoff year by a Tampa Bay player.
 Early in the 2015 Stanley Cup Finals, Johnson suffered a broken wrist, but he continued to play through the injury.
-However, this prevented him from taking faceoffs, and limited his production to just one goal.
+However, this prevented him from taking faceoffs and limited his production to just one goal.

-On November 15, 2016, Johnson recorded his 100th career NHL assist.
+On November 15, 2016, Johnson recorded his 100th career NHL assist on a goal scored by Nikita Kucherov.
 The assist came in a 4–3 Lightning win against the Detroit Red Wings at Joe Louis Arena.
-On February 19, 2017, Johnson recorded his 200th career NHL point against the Dallas Stars at American Airlines Center.
-On February 23, 2017, Johnson played in 300th career NHL game.
+On February 19, 2017, Johnson recorded his 200th career NHL point, which came against the Dallas Stars at American Airlines Center.
+On February 23, 2017, Johnson played in his 300th career NHL game.